jfreeman812/QE-Tools/sdlcs/code-management.rst

 Commits should be smaller,
 related commits rather than large and monolithic.
-Do no lump together unrelated code into a single commit, unless requested to squash a PR by a reviewer.
+Do not lump together unrelated code into a single commit, unless requested to squash a PR by a reviewer.

 Commit Messages